+Enclosure III

-See CERTERNY Research, on behalf of that office and the Atomic Energy Commission, made a similar request of the Coast Guard for a vessel.
-The AEC has been provided a copy of the ONR communication and it is noted that it refers to a survey distance of 3,000 to 5,000 miles, and a cruise of about three to four weeks.
-The cruise should now cover a track of about 12,000 to 14,000 miles and be of a duration of about six to eight weeks.
-Ideally, a vessel is desired which would cruise at 16 - 18 knots, accommodate six technicians, offer sufficient deck space to mount a hydrographic winch ( $8^1 \times 6^1$ ), and allow approximately 20 square feet of enclosed working space for technicians and electronic gear.
-In this respect the USS Matagorda would be most adequate.
-It is realized, however, that your own demands for such a vessel may be great and that you may find some alternate arrangement more feasible.
-Should this be the case, we would be prepared to discuss such alternate arrangements.
-The proposed survey is of vital importance to the atomic energy program and bears significantly on matters of national defense.
-We trust, therefore, that you will give favorable consideration to this request.
-If preliminary calculations are correct, the trapped radioactive debris could reach Formosa and Japan as early as March, 1955.
-It is important, therefore, that the cruise get under way as soon as possible, preferably on or shortly after March 1, 1955.
-Dr. John C. Bugher, Director of the Division of Biology and Medicine, AEC, has been assigned general responsibility within the AEC for carrying out the mission.
-Technical execution will be under the AEC's Health and Safety Laboratory, New York Operations Office, New York City.
-Dr. Bugher's office will be happy to provide whatever additional assistance may be required or provide such additional information as you may need.
-Sincerely yours, /s/ R.W.
-Cook K.D.
-Nichols General Manager
+Research, on behalf of that office and the Atomic Energy Cosion, made a similar request of the Coast Guard for a vess.
+The AEC has been provided a copy of the ONR communication is noted that it refers to a survey distance of 3,000 to 5 miles, and a cruise of about three to four weeks.
+The cru should now cover a track of about 12,000 to 14,000 miles at of a duration of about six to eight weeks.

+Ideally, a vessel is desired which would cruise at leading accommodate six technicians, offer sufficient deck to mount a hydrographic winch (8' x 6'), and allow approximate the control of the control o

+The proposed survey is of vital importance to the at energy program and bears significantly on matters of natio defense.
+We trust, therefore, that you will give favorabl sideration to this request.
+If preliminary calculations a correct, the trapped radioactive debris could reach Formos Japan as early as March, 1955.
+It is important, therefore that the cruise get under way as soon as possible, prefera on or shortly after March 1, 1955.

+Dr. John.
+Sugher, Director of the Division of Biologiand Medicine, AEC, has been assigned general responsibility the AEC for carrying out the mission.
+Technical execution be under the AEC's Health and Safety Laboratory, New York tions Office, New York City.
+Dr. Bugher's office will be to provide whatever additional assistance may be required provide such additional information as you may need.

+Sincerely yours,

+/s/ R.A.
+Scott

+S.D.
+Michela General Manager

+Enclosure